 Macro malware may not be as prevalent as it once was, but it remains a serious threat.
 There are still many cybercriminals who use macros as an entry gate and a loader to take over your computer, steal your contacts and network info, and spread.

 By keeping your software up to date and watching out for malicious attachments and suspicious behavior, you can shut down a macro attack before it is too late.
-A trusted antivirus like CleanMyMac also adds an important layer of defense to your digital environment.
+A trusted antivirus also adds an important layer of defense to your digital environment.
 Follow the advice in this guide, and you can live free of macro-attack concerns.

 This is an independent publication, and it has not been authorized, sponsored, or otherwise approved by Apple Inc. Mac is a trademark of Apple Inc. Microsoft Word and Microsoft Office are trademarks of Microsoft Corporation.
 Google Sheets, Google Docs, and Google Workplace are trademarks of Google LLC.